 I ended up adding another ten minutes to this time at the lowest temperature and it was still really moist afterwards.
 I find it’s best just to judge whether it’s ready by inserting a skewer (or a knife) right down to the bottom of the cake.
 If the skewer comes out without cake sticking to it, it’s ready to take out of the oven.

-Let the cake tin stand and cool on a wire rack for 20 minutes, before running a knife round the edges of the tin and popping out your perfectly baked cake.
+Let the cake tin stand and cool on a wire rack for 20 minutes, before running a knife around the edges of the tin and popping out your perfectly baked cake.
 You can whip up your icing while your cake is cooling.
 Just add the lemon juice and boiling water to the icing sugar and stir well.

 The icing should be runny enough to pour but not so runny that it won’t stick to your cake at all.
 Drizzle it artfully onto the cake for maximum Instagram potential!
 Finally, roughly chop your pistachios and sprinkle them on top of your freshly iced cake.